-The Difference between Herpes Cold Sores and Canker Sores
+The Difference between Canker Sores and Herpes Cold Sores

-Canker sores and cold sores are commonly mistaken for one another, but have very different implications.
+Canker sores and cold sores are commonly mistaken for one another but have very different implications.
 A canker sore is a painful ulcer, or open sore, that can usually be found on the movable parts of the mouth, such as the tongue or the inside linings of the lips and cheeks.
-People can have more than one sore at any given time, and they can reoccur throughout one’s life.
+Individuals can have more than one canker sore at any given time, and sores can recur throughout one’s life.
 Canker sores begin as small oval or round reddish swellings, which usually burst within a day.
 The ruptured sores are covered by a thin white or yellow membrane and are edged by a red halo.
 They typically heal within two weeks.
 The main cause of canker sores is viral infection, which can be brought on by injury to the mouth due to dental work, aggressive teeth cleaning, or biting the tongue or cheek.4

 Unlike cold sores, canker sores are not contagious, and are not caused by the herpes virus.
 They occur in females more often than males and can occur at any age, but initial cases generally occur between the ages of 10 and 20.
 In most cases, canker sores will heal without any medication, but depending on the severity of infection they may need to be treated with an antibiotic or an anti-viral medicine.8

 Cold sores, however, are contagious and usually occur outside of the mouth.
-They tend to appear on the lips, corner of the mouth, chin, or cheeks; in the nostrils; or, rarely, in the eye.4 Cold sores, also known as fever blisters, are clusters of blisters that appear clear at first and then become cloudy.
+They tend to appear on the lips, chin, or cheeks; in the corner of the mouth; in the nostrils; or, rarely, in the eye.4 Cold sores, also known as fever blisters, are clusters of blisters that appear clear at first and then become cloudy.
 Ninety-five percent of recurring cold sore outbreaks are caused by HSV-1, as opposed to HSV-2.7 The sores usually run their course within 8 to 12 days, during which they undergo five stages that are detailed below.4

 Stages of a Cold Sore